codedev85/booking-ticket/README.md

 - Use Register endpoint to register a user and login with the user detials , after successful login a jwtToken will be returned to you , ensure you add the jwtToken to the bearer Token to make request to the event and bookings endpoint

+Start the Server:

+To start the server, run the following command:

+ npm run start

 ## API Endpoints

 ```bash